-It takes the immune system about a year to recover after a stem cell transplant.
-Until then, the person can get very sick from infections.
+It takes a child's immune system about a year to recover after a stem cell transplant.
+Until then, kids can get very sick from infections.
 Even a mild infection, like a cold, can be serious.
-To help you avoid infections:
+To help your child avoid infections:

-- You, family members, and visitors should wash their hands well and often with antibacterial soap and/or hand sanitizer.
+- Your child, family members, and visitors should wash their hands well and often with antibacterial soap and/or hand sanitizer.

-- Bathe every day with a mild shampoo and soap.
+- Your child should bathe every day with a mild shampoo and soap.

 Follow your medical team's instructions for:

-- when you can go to school or other public places
+- when your child can go to school or other public places

-- when you need to wear a mask
+- when your child needs to wear a mask

 What Else Should I Know?